scharlau/shopping_django_with_behave/README.md

 ## Behave added for BDD
 Behave uses a browser to test your application.
 This makes it different from the tests that Django runs, as you can now potentially automate the testing of different browsers with your application.

 You might want to look at the documentation for Behave https://behave.readthedocs.io/en/latest/ for more about how to use it.
-You should look at Selenium documentation for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)
+You should look at Selenium documentation General Selenium API: https://www.selenium.dev/selenium/docs/api/py/index.html and for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)

 Getting this put into place is a little tedious the first time, so take your time with the steps below.